RabiaKutlu/Speech-Rewards-Unless-You-Are-a-Women/README.md

 Using the libraries for gendered Turkish names in this (https://github.com/eoner/turkce_isimler) depository, find the gender of MPs using code:gender_temp.ipynb
 The genders of some of the MPs with gender-neutral names are manually edited later when cleaning and merging data.

+For ease of replication, I have merged the resulting data on genders and speech data for each individual and upload that csv in this depository.
+You can use speech_data_genders.csv to skip the processes describes above.

 The rest of the cleaning, merging and analysis can be reproduced using this code: Cleaning_Merging_Analysis.R and election data available in this repository.